 The Jacksons 5

-The Netherlands is considered the heart of “3T Central” in Europe where 3T have a massive, active and supportive fanbase.
-The Netherlands is where 3T return regularly to perform special shows for their fans.
+Europe is considered “3T Central” where 3T have a massive, active and supportive fanbase.
+The Netherlands is considered the heart of “3T Central” and it’s a place the T’s return regularly to perform special shows for their fans.
 Fans from all over the globe and countries such as Germany, Belgium, France, Spain, Ireland, Italy, United Kingdom, United States and United Arab Emirates travelled to The Netherlands to watch 3T perform live.

 In 2016, Austin Brown debuted his show Microphone & Guitar show with his first two gigs in Europe in Paris, France.
 He went on to take his intimate and personal show to the United States in December that same year as a pop-up show at clubs, schools and events.
 In 2017 Austin continues to perform the show in the United States, pop-up shows, acoustic shows as well as shows with his band The Blvck Castles.